 The event also had a heavy focus on eSports, with brackets and series taking place all weekend.
 Attendees and teams played at various stands throughout the exhibit hall, with the main stages hosting the Arena Clash Overwatch series and the UK Masters League of Legends grand final on 31 March and 1 April respectively.
 The Call of Duty World League also took place over the weekend, with teams from the UK and the US competing for a $200,000 prize pool.

-For those not competing professionally, there were still opportunities to take part in, with PlayStation and Nintendo offering more casual competitions in games like Mario Kart and Fortnite.
-This was also a chance for festival goers to meet and play games with their favourite YouTubers and streamers, with Caspar dropping by at one point.
-GAME also came along with one of their Belong gaming zones, where attendees were allowed the chance to compete in a smaller scale tournament, in games such as Rocket League, FIFA and PlayerUnknown’s Battlegrounds, with a £100 store credit prize up for grabs.
+For those not competing professionally, there were still opportunities to take part, with PlayStation and Nintendo offering more casual competitions in games like Mario Kart and Fortnite.
+This was also a chance for festivalgoers to meet and play games with their favourite YouTubers and streamers, with Caspar dropping by at one point.
+GAME also came along with one of their Belong gaming zones, where attendees were allowed the chance to compete in a smaller scale tournament, in games such as Rocket League, FIFA, and PlayerUnknown’s Battlegrounds, with a £100 store credit prize up for grabs.

 — Insomnia Gaming Fest (@IGFestUK) April 1, 2018

 Another big draw at these stands was the opportunity to play new games, like Sea of Thieves and Minecraft on Nintendo Switch.
-Naturally, these attracted massive queues, so if you weren’t up for waiting you could drop by the Virtual Reality booths run by PlayStation and HTC Vive, or even visit the indie games stand to see smaller, but equally as exciting titles that new developers are releasing this year.
-The community and older games in the quieter Retro Zone, as well as browsing a marketplace of used games and merchandise, were also well worth checking out, even if including Call of Duty 4 in the Retro Zone made us acutely aware of how old we are…
+Naturally, these attracted massive queues, so if you weren’t up for waiting you could drop by the Virtual Reality booths run by PlayStation and HTC Vive, or even visit the indie games stand to see smaller (but equally as exciting) titles that new developers are releasing this year.
+The community and older games in the quieter Retro Zone, as well the marketplace of used games and merchandise, were also well worth checking out, even if including Call of Duty 4 in the Retro Zone made us acutely aware of how old we are…